2013 Acura ILX Performance

-Test drivers notice several flaws with the ILX’s steering and body control, but there aren’t any major complaints.
+Test drivers notice several small flaws with the ILX’s steering and body control, but there aren’t any major complaints.
 Several reviewers say steering feel is poor, and another thinks that the electric power steering probably won’t be stiff enough for enthusiasts who crave sports-car handling.
 Body roll is present, though one test driver says it’s most noticeable on the 2.4-liter model.
 The brakes are strong, and reviewers like that the cabin is shielded from most road noise and bumps.

 - "On all models, we liked the responsive brake feel and the four-wheel independent double-wishbone front suspension, which made for a smooth ride." -- AutoWeek

 - "We found the ILX stays relatively flat during cornering, exhibits virtually no understeer, and isn't unsettled by mid-corner imperfections.
 Turn-in is sharp, though the electric power steering is perhaps a little light for truly spirited driving." -- Automobile Magazine

 - "Body roll is present, but not excessive, and road noise is minimal." -- Motor Trend

 - "Despite the special provisions, the steering feel is lacking.
 Torque steer is under control, though it seems to come with a stiffening of the steering wheel, which is perhaps a countermeasure enacted through the electric power steering." -- Cars.com (2.4-liter model)